noccy80/php-chromata/README.md

 A new `web/js/chromata.js` should now have been created.

-## Known issues

- *  The `webapp-container` provided by Ubuntu doesn't seem to support websockets, or at least the websockets are not connecting back to the server.
-So you want to use `chrome` or `google-chrome` for things to work properly.

-## Todos

- *  Move the application management out of the main Chromata Application class.
-It would do better in the `..Chromata\App` namespace.

 ## Credits and Acknowledgements

  *  Rolf Rottman's blog post "A command line WebSocket Client" for pointing